-One example of how our contingency plan evolves is how we now need to determine our storage strategy for our Covid vaccination card.
+One example of how our contingency plan evolves is now needing to have a storage strategy for our Covid vaccination card.

 When I received my second shot, the gentleman ahead of me had lost his vaccination card.
-The people staffing the pop-up site had no suggestions for getting a new card, and they said that they could not provide him with a new card.
+The people staffing the pop-up site had no suggestions for getting a new card.
+They said that they could not provide him with a new card.

-So many aspects of our society are digital, and now we have paper proof of our Covid vaccine history that needs to be preserved, at a minimum, for our own records.
+So many aspects of our society are digital, and now we have paper Covid vaccine card that needs to be preserved, at a minimum, for our own records.

 The CDC recommends taking a picture of your card (but don’t post it on social media; your birthdate and full name are personally identifiable information (PII) that hackers love***).